nicoanadt/klb-workshop/README.md

 6. Click `Start Execution` to trigger the workflow
 7. Observe whether it is successfull or not.

-## Orchestrate Glue jobs using Step Function
+## 9. Orchestrate Glue jobs using Step Function

+It is also possible to use Step Function to orchestrate Glue jobs!
+You can try it on your own.